High yield value investing

 Calculating Ted Baker’s 10-year growth funding ratio

-Ted’s growth funding ratio is over 100%.
-In plain English that means it raised more external funds to drive growth than it make in profit over those ten years.
+Ted’s total external growth funding from 2009 to 2018 comes to 10.2-times the company’s average earnings.
+In plain English that means it raised more external funds to drive growth than it made in profit over those nine years.

 That’s a lot of additional funding and it shows up in the company’s financial statements.
 They show that Ted’s debts went from zero to £129 million between 2009 and 2018 while lease liabilities went from £100 million to £276 million.

 In late 2019 and early 2020, Ted Baker surprised shareholders (of which I was one at the time) with a string of profit warnings, a dividend cut and then a full dividend suspension.